 This is the same visa I had when I entered Australia and my plan was to do something similar – travel until my money ran out and then get a job somewhere (probably at a bar).

 However, while I was in New Zealand I began earning more from the blog and was actually able to keep my monthly spending at or below the money coming in via Halfway Anywhere.
-I was mostly able to do this because I was camping 90% of the time and avoiding anything that costs money like the plague.
+I was mostly able to do this because I was camping 90% of the time and generally avoiding anything that cost money.

-As I write this, I am closing out my fifth month in New Zealand, and instead of spending the next seven months working, I'm cutting my time here short in favor of less expensive destinations – namely, Nepal.
+As I write this, I am closing out my fifth month in New Zealand, and instead of spending the next seven months working, I'm cutting my time here short in favor of less expensive destinations – namely, Nepal (where I can eat meals for $2 US instead of $20 US).

 PART XII: The Future

-Honestly, I don't know what the future holds for me.
+Honestly, I don't know what the future holds.

 Now, as always, I am continuing to write in and update the blog as regularly as possible.
 The money coming in via Halfway Anywhere has been steadily increasing with the increased number of people visiting the site, but it's by no means guaranteed.
 Some weeks I can pay for my food and accommodation, some weeks I make nothing and have to rely on what I've saved.